 UNDP is supporting Mongolia in developing an integrated national development planning system.
 This support includes the review of existing experiences of policies and planning including international best practices, development of planning guidelines and manuals as well as capacity development at the central and local level.
-To address the issue of lack of data, UNDP is investing in the development of baseline data and in statistical capacity development at national and local level as well as in setting up stronger monitoring and evaluation frameworks.
+To address the issue of lack of data, UNDP is investing in the development of baseline data and in statistical capacity development at the national and local level as well as in setting up stronger monitoring and evaluation frameworks.

-UNDP is also spearheading national development dialogues on key topics bringing stakeholders together for policy discussions.
+UNDP is also spearheading national development dialogues on key topics, bringing stakeholders together for policy discussions.